Consent to act as director template

 This template provides written notice from an individual or corporate entity confirming their consent to act as a director.
 It ensures the company has all the necessary details for its records and complies with Companies House filing requirements.

-- as the written consent of an individual or company to act as a director
+• as written consent of an individual or company to act as a director

-- to collect the information necessary to be contained in the company’s register of directors and for the filing of the appointment at Companies House
+• to collect the information required for the company’s register of directors and for the filing of the appointment at Companies House

 What are the key features?

-- directors of private limited companies and public companies are required to consent to be appointed as a director
+• directors of private limited companies and public companies must consent before appointment

-- table of information to be completed for company’s register of directors and for filing of companies house form AP01 or AP02 (as applicable) at Companies House
+• a table to be completed for company’s register of directors and for filing of companies house form AP01 or AP02 (as applicable)

 What else do I need to know?